nathan-barry/nathan.rs/content/_index.md

 ## Life

 Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, and playing the guitar!
+I also love doing hackathons with good friends of mine and have won or placed in every hackathon I've participated in so far.

 I think that the *spirit* of my life philosophy is tersely captured by the quote below, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).